artsy/README/hiring/interviewing.md

 This interview will be with a member of our Product, Design or Data teams.

-Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences working cross-collaboratively.
+Similar to the Peer (Engineer) interview above, this is non-technical but you should be prepared to discuss past experiences and especially collaborations with non-technical colleagues.

 #### 4. Technical Fluency

 This interview will be with an engineer.
-The focus of this interview varies for different levels and specialities.
+The focus of this interview varies for different levels and specialties.
-Most likely, the person you interview with will be at the same (or higher) level than the one you are interviewing for and have expertise in the domain.
+Most likely, the person you interview with will be someone with experience relevant to the role.

 You will not be asked to code but we will dig into the technical details of projects you've worked on.
 In general, we care more about hearing how you think through problems vs. whether you're familiar with a specific technology.

 Some advice: dig into the details!
 Talk about how you approached problems and why.
-We like to hear your thought process but also understand if you need a few moments to think before answering-- let us know if this is the case!
+We like to hear your thought process but also understand if you need a few moments to think before answering-- let us know if this is the case, and don't be afraid to ask clarifying questions!

 #### 5. System Design